Random Forest Weighted Local Fr\'echet Regression with Random Objects: Simulations

 \subsection{Fr\'echet Regression for Symmetric Positive-definite Matrices}

 Let $(\Omega,d)$ be the metric space $\mathcal{S}_m^{+}$ of $m \times m$ symmetric positive-definite (SPD) matrices endowed with metric $d$.
-There are many options for metrics, this section focuses on the Log-Cholesky metric and the affine-invariant metric, which both have many good properties \citep{lin2019riemannian}.
-For more details on operations and metrics of matrices, please refer to the supplementary material.
+There are many options for metrics, this section focuses on the Log-Cholesky metric and the affine-invariant metric.
+For a matrix $Y$, let $\lfloor Y\rfloor$ denote the strictly lower triangular matrix of $Y$, $\mathbb{D}(Y)$ denote the diagonal part of $Y$ and $\|Y\|_{F}$ denote the Frobenius norm.
+It is well known that if $Y$ is a symmetric positive-definite matrix, there is a lower triangular matrix $P$ whose diagonal elements are all positive such that $PP^{\T}=Y$.
+This $P$ is called the Cholesky factor of $Y$, devoted as $\mathscr{L}(Y)$.